Three Things to Know Before Hiring a Divorce Mediator

 What about Fido?

 For many, pets are like family members, offering love, companionship, and comfort during difficult times.
 However, determining pet custody isn’t always straightforward and therefore can be quite stressful.
-In New York State, recent changes in legal attitudes have made it clear that pets are not simply "property" in the same way a couch or a car might be—but neither are they treated quite like children.
 When awarding custody of a pet to one of the parties, the court will consider various factors, such as:

 The Family Home: Love it or List it?